compute-tooling/compute-studio/README.md

 To see COMP in action, visit [compmodels.com](www.compmodels.com).

+Features:
 - Developers share their public models for free.
-- Developers share private models for a per-user fee.
 - Users pay for their own compute, at cost.

+Under development:
+- Developers may pay for their users' compute.
+- Developers may share models privately, for a per-user fee.

+Planned:
+- Developers may charge a subscription for their model to support development and data.

 ## Contributing